PhoenixGreen/Cypherpunktimes-articles/supply-shock.md

 ## What happens in markets when these supply events occur:

+Below are reactions observed in markets during supply events:

+1. Increase in Scarcity: Heightened scarcity can create panic or FOMO among investors, driving up demand and possibly leading to price appreciation.

+2. Volatile Price Movements: As we have seen with Decred, and you only need to look at the chart, spikes in price appear quite often.
+This could happen due to a restriction on supply due to the amount staked or if one of the main exchanges like Binance suddenly run low on DCR in their wallets.

+3. Speculation: Investors might monitor supply like any market and see an opportunity to make a profit.
+They most likely would have algorithmic trading bots constantly looking out for such scenarios.

+4. Shifts in Market Sentiment: Investors can get nervous when for example a token might release more tokens to the market.
+They can also get FOMO and in a scarcity situation look to buy, this was ever apparent in the GameStop craze in 2021.

+5. Long-Term Price Trends: Positive supply shock events like the Bitcoin halving have historically been associated with price appreciation over time.
+Negative supply shock events may lead to prolonged periods of price stagnation or decline if investor confidence is eroded.

 ## Investor reactions, Price action, and volatility surrounding supply shock events.
 The impact on market sentiment, volumes, and long-term price trends.

 ## Strategies to deploy during these events: